michel-leonard/C-Quadratic-Sieve/README.md

 The software will show you its answer.
 To see the help use the `-h` option.

 # RSA factorization

+Factoring RSA numbers under 130 bits takes about the same time as 130 bits.

 |Bits| Command| Took  |
 |--|--|--|
 | 130 | `./qs 982374584994591973035454918323883152991`  | 0.1 s